conradakunga/Blog/_posts/2025-02-01-scheduling-tasks-with-the-periodictimer.md

 ***I've changed the period to wait to 2 minutes to make it easier to write this post!***

+As usual, I am using [Serilog](https://serilog.net/) and logging with the [console sink](https://github.com/serilog/serilog-sinks-console).

 The results should be as follows:

 ```plaintext